 Always do what’s best for the corporation with a view to all stakeholders.
 Acting in your own personal self interest can result in additional liability.

-Understand that bankruptcy or a consumer proposal can provide relief from all forms of director’s liability and that the first step is having a free initial consultation with a licensed Trustee in Bankruptcy like the professionals at Welker and Company.
+Understand that bankruptcy or a consumer proposal can provide relief from all forms of director’s liability and that the first step is having a free initial consultation with a Licensed Insolvency Trustee like the professionals at Steve Welker and Company.
 Get the facts, and understand your options so that you can make an informed decision about your unique personal situation.
 Call today.